 The aACE+ Mailgun integration allows you to send and receive emails from within your aACE system.
 Mailgun is a product from Rackspace, a leader in transactional email.
 It is the recommended email product, due to its ease of setup, enhanced error capturing, and reliability.

 As a transactional email program, Mailgun is designed for email-based solutions that may not involve a person.
 Think of Mailgun as an email “handler” — there isn’t an “inbox”, but rather a database of records that are processed from emails (incoming) or processed into emails (outgoing). aACE periodically queries this database for new records that have been created, then downloads them as incoming emails.
-Within the system, when a user initiates an email to be sent by the system — via the Email Viewer, Notices, or using “send email” actions in Orders, Invoices, and Purchase Orders — rather than opening the mail client, aACE creates a record in the Mailgun database and indicates for it to be sent as an email.
-This enables emails to be sent from email accounts other than the individual sending the email.
+Within the system, when a user initiates an email to be sent by the system (via the Email Viewer, Notices, or using “send email” actions in Orders, Invoices, and Purchase Orders), rather than opening the mail client, aACE creates a record in the Mailgun database and indicates for it to be sent as an email.
+This enables emails to be sent from an email account other than the specific individual preparing the message.

 Setting up your aACE+ Mailgun integration includes eight steps:

 Mailgun's "Foundation 50k" plan includes all the needed functionality.

 By signing up for your own account (rather than using a common account managed by aACE Software), your email communications will be siloed and inaccessible to anyone outside your organization, including aACE Software.

 During the setup, if you are prompted to select a method for integration (i.e. for sending emails), select API with the language set as PHP.
 Do not select SMTP.

 Create a sub-domain under your company's primary domain (e.g. mg.mycompany.com).
 Please consult with your IT administrator to accomplish this.